-Design and construction of jet-grout columns within a challenging limited access heritage building environment.
+Read about Keller's design and construction of jet grout columns with a challenging limited access heritage building environment.

 The 2011 earthquakes resulted in severe damage to the Grade 1 listed structure that necessitated extensive repairs and strengthening to meet New Zealand’s New Building Standard.
 A key feature of the new design was the containment of the soil below the structure to mitigate the effects of future earthquakes, particularly the potential for soil liquefaction and lateral spreading.